Zevo-3

 Zevo-3 is an American animated television series co-produced by Maslen Entertainment, MoonScoop Entertainment and Skechers Entertainment for Nicktoons.
 It premiered on October 11, 2010 and ended on May 7, 2011 after one season.
-It is based on the fictional superheroes Z-Strap, Kewl Breeze, and Elastika, characters that previously appeared in Skechers commercials.
+It features the superheroes Z-Strap, Kewl Breeze, and Elastika, characters that appeared in Skechers children's sneaker commercials.

 Premise

-The show is about three teens who get powers in a lab when Zevo compound covers them, due to an experiment done by the evil Doctor Stankfoot.
+The show is about three teens who get powers in a lab when Zevo compound covers them, due to an experiment done by the evil Stankfoot.
 Together they fight off mutant monsters that arise while dealing with their own teenage problems, including school, friends, and feelings.